duetianmehedishuvo/book_recycling_php_project/README.md

-# book_recycling_php_project
+# book Recycling
-This is not professional project. but here I made an admin panel and a user panel. also here use ALL crud operation.
+This is not professional project.This is my university lab project but here I made an admin panel and a user panel after final lab evaluation. also here use ALL crud operation.

+### Course Name: Internet Programming
+### University: Dhaka University of Engineering & Technology.
+### Our Team Member me(Mehedi Hasan Shuvo) , Arafat Hossain and Twhidul Islam.

 Please Import database at first then try run.
 Thanks.